 With a view to giving students closer contact with the realities of the compliance task, the course will make extensive use of speakers from the industry and the regulators.
 The format of each lecture will in general be comprised of two halves, the first being in a lecture format, the second being discussion-based and driven by small group work and question and answer discussions.
 Accordingly, student participation is expected and required to contribute to the learning context.

-- Prerequisite: Have taken and passed LLAW6049, or demonstrated knowledge of the securities industry consistent with the scope of LLAW6049. - Assessment: 60% take home examination, 15% individual course work, 15% group course work, 10% class participation
+Prerequisite: Have taken and passed LLAW6049.

+Assessment: 50% take home examination, 35% individual coursework, 10% class participation

 [Students are required to pass the exam to be eligible to pass the course.]